Rock-VbCity/QSE/docs/Grunt-QSE-Features.md

 The <b>Grunt QS Extension template</b> implements all known properties organized in Sections; these properties are placeholders for you to use; you should keep the properties your extension requires and comment-out or delete those that are not required.

+We will not indulge in explaining each property in this document.

 ## Extension Properties Sections